We are excited for another summer of camp, where our promise to parents is to return your child at the end of the day “tired, happy, and dirty”!

 Payments: Parents can choose to pay in full or enroll in a payment plan which will split your total cost into thirds.
 The first charge will happen they day you register, the second, April 1, the third May 1.
 All summer camp fees are due May 1 and campers with unpaid balances will be removed from registration.
 Parents can pay with e-checks, credit, or debit cards.

-This summer we were able to award over $32,000 in scholarships!
-Scholarship funding was raised through Fall Fest gate donations, an annual silent auction and raffle, the November Warren Miller film screening, donations from individuals and businesses, and through a generous grant of $12,500 from Essentia Health Community Contributions.
+This summer we are awarding $35,580 in scholarships!
+Scholarship funding was raised through Fall Fest gate donations, an annual silent auction and raffle, the November Warren Miller film screening, donations from individuals and businesses, and through generous grants of $10,000 from Essentia Health Community Contributions and $5,000 from the Boreal Waters Community Foundation’s Wetherby Fund.

 SUMMER CADET PROGRAM